Elijah-Ugoh/Parkinsons-Diseases-Genetics/5_PRS_Computation.md

 R < PRS_analysis.R --no-save
 ```

-No significant separation was noticed in the PRS for both the cases and controls.
+Separation noticed in the PRS for both the cases and controls was not strong.

 The same analysis is also conducted for using the 1805 SNPs associated with Parkinson's disease in the Nall et al., 2019 study.